 Girihandu Seya is located in Trincomalee.
 This is the very first Buddhist Stupa to be built in Sri Lanka, maybe in the world.
-Two seafaring merchants by the names of Trapusa and Bahalika, (who are commonly known on the island as Tapassu and Bhalluka), built this temple, enshrining the hair relics of Lord Buddha.
+Two seafaring merchants, by the names of Trapusa and Bahalika (commonly known on the island as Tapassu and Bhalluka), built this temple, enshrining the hair relics of Lord Buddha.

 Panoramic views of the picturesque haven surround the sacred place of worship and wonder.
-Climbing your way up towards the rock, you would come across stone slab inscriptions called the ‘Thiriyaya stone inscriptions’, dictating the origins of the Stupa.
+As you climb your way up towards the rock, you will come across stone slab inscriptions called the ‘Thiriyaya stone inscriptions’, which dictate the origins of the Stupa.

 Girihandu Seya